 Job offer of November 21, 2022

-The Institute provides access to a first-rate research infrastructure and it is excellently connected to the vibrant academic environment in Berlin as well as the international IO community.
+The Institute provides access to a first-rate research infrastructure and it is excellently connected to the vibrant academic environment in Berlin.
 The working language is English.

 The term of appointment is for three years and it can be renewed for three further years.
 Payment is according to EG 14 TVöD Bund and ranges initially, depending on prior work experience.